 Students may purchase a lunch from the cafeteria or bring a lunch from home.
 The cost of the student lunch will be published along with a monthly school lunch menu.
 A la carte items including milk and snacks are also available for purchase by all students.
-All snacks meet the Alliance for a Healthier Generation guidelines.
+All snacks meet the Alliance for a Healthier Generation guideline.

 Each day the students will have multiple lunch choices: those listed on the menu for that day as well as daily choices.
 These daily choices are listed on the menu on the right.
 Lunch menus are posted in classrooms and in the office.
-Menus are also available online at www.centerville.k12.oh.us/nutrition.
+Menus are also available online both on the school's website and at www.centerville.k12.oh.us/nutrition.
 Please remember that menus are subject to change.
 This change will be announced in the school as well as posted on the website.